Frequently asked questions

 - A valid passport and/or government-issued identification (travel document).

-- Documentation for your family-Marriage certificate and/or proof of common-law status (if your family is joining you in Canada).
+- Documentation for your family-marriage certificate and/or proof of common-law status (if your family is joining you in Canada).

 - Offer of admission from Ontario Tech University.